-BCR-ABL1 testing is considered medically necessary in the assessment of individuals with chronic myeloid leukemia (CML) or acute lymphoblastic leukemia (ALL).
+BCR-ABL1 testing is considered medically necessary in the assessment of individuals with possible chronic myeloid leukemia (CML) or acute lymphoblastic leukemia (ALL).

-- 1. BCR-ABL1 fusion gene testing is considered medically necessary to establish a diagnosis of CML when ANY of the following conditions are met: - A. Qualitative testing (blood or bone marrow) for the diagnosis of CML since the information is necessary for subsequent quantitative testing of fusion gene messenger RNA transcripts; OR - B. Testing for messenger RNA transcript levels by quantitative real-time reverse transcription-polymerase chain reaction (qPCR) (blood or bone marrow) for monitoring CML treatment response and remission under ANY of the following situations: - 1) Baseline prior to initiation of treatment; OR - 2) At appropriate intervals during therapy: - a) Every three months after initiating treatment; OR - b) After complete cytogenetic response is reached (BCR-ABL1 [IS] $\leq$ 1%), every three months for 2 years, then every three to six months; OR - c) If there is a 1-log increase in BCR-ABL1 transcript levels with MMR, qPCR can be repeated in 1-3 months; OR
+- 1. BCR-ABL1 fusion gene testing is considered medically necessary to establish a diagnosis of CML when ANY of the following conditions are met: - A. When performing qualitative testing (blood or bone marrow) for the diagnosis of CML, since the information is necessary for subsequent quantitative testing of fusion gene messenger RNA transcripts; OR - B. When performing testing for messenger RNA transcript levels by quantitative real-time reverse transcription-polymerase chain reaction (qPCR) (blood or bone marrow) for monitoring CML treatment response and remission under ANY of the following situations: - 1) Baseline prior to initiation of treatment; OR - 2) At ANY of the following appropriate intervals during therapy: - a) Every three (3) months after initiating treatment; OR - b) After a complete cytogenetic response is reached (BCR-ABL1 [IS] $\leq$ 1%), every three (3) months for two (2) years, then every three (3) to six (6) months; OR - c) If there is a 1-log increase in BCR-ABL1 transcript levels with MMR, qPCR can be repeated between one (1) to three (3) months; OR - C. Kinase domain point mutations (blood or bone marrow) to evaluate individuals for tyrosine kinase inhibitor resistance under ANY of the following conditions: - 1) There is a failure to reach response milestones; OR - There is any sign of loss or response (defined as hematologic or cytogenetic relapse); OR - 3) There is a 1-log increase in BCR-ABL1 transcript level and loss of MMR; OR - 4) There is a progression of the disease to the accelerated or blast phase.